How do we ensure equity and consistency?

 Clarify expectations in advance

-- Use a rubric which clearly describes the evaluative criteria for several performance levels, e.g., emerging, approaching expectations, meets expectations, exceeds expectations.
+- Use an assessment instrument (i.e., rubric) which clearly describes the evaluative criteria for several performance levels, e.g., emerging, approaching expectations, meets expectations, exceeds expectations.

 - Provide rubrics with assignment guidelines.